How to Disable Full Row Select Functionality in Windows Vista and Later Explorer?

-In Windows Vista and 7, if you are using "Details" view in Explorer you have noticed that when you hover mouse cursor over any item, it highlights or selects the full row.
+In Windows Vista and later, if you are using "Details" view in Explorer you have noticed that when you hover mouse cursor over any item, it highlights or selects the full row.
 This behavior is different than the previous Windows versions.

 In previous Windows like XP, only the file/folder name was selected instead of the full row.
-So if you want the same functionality in Windows Vista and 7 i.e. want to disable the "Full Row Select" functionality in Explorer, then follow this tutorial.
+So if you want the same functionality in Windows Vista and late i.e. want to disable the "Full Row Select" functionality in Explorer, then follow this tutorial.

 Before applying this tutorial:

 PS: Following method will only work in Windows Vista.
 For Windows 7 and later, download and run the REG file given at the end of this topic.

 1. Type regedit in RUN dialog box and press Enter.
 Now go to:

 2. In right-side pane, create a new DWORD value FullRowSelect and keep its value to 0